Please refer to the 2019 Benefits Brochures for each group for benefits provided through the City of Ontario.

-Unlike an HMO, where a primary care provider directs all your care, a PPO allows you to select a primary care provider and specialist without referral.
+Unlike an HMO, where a primary care provider directs all your care, a PPO allows you to select a primary care provider and specialist without a referral.
 A PPO is similar to a traditional "fee-for-service" health plan, but you must use doctors in the PPO network or pay higher co-insurance (percentage of charges).
 In a PPO health plan, you must meet an annual deductible before some benefits apply.
 You are responsible for a specific co-insurance amount, and the health plan pays the balance up to the allowable amount.

 When you use a non-participating provider you are responsible for any charges above the amount allowed.

 To obtain up-to-date contact information for the health plans, please refer to the CalPERS Health Benefit Summary or go to CalPERS On-Line at www.calpers.ca.gov.
 Contact your health plan with questions about identification cards, verification of provider participation, service area boundaries (covered ZIP Codes) or Individual Conversion Policies.
 Your plan benefits, deductibles, limitations, and exclusions are outlined in your health plan's Evidence of Coverage booklet.
 You can obtain the Evidence of Coverage by contacting your health plan directly.